andesco/rdebrid-worker/README.md

 # rdebrid-worker

-rdebrid is a Cloudflare Worker that servers a modern interface for Real Debrid.
+`rdebrid-worker` servers a modern interface for Real-Debrid.
+It is based on `rdebrid-ui` but refactored for quick single-user deployment using Cloudflare Workers (Deploy to Cloudflare) and your Real-Debrid [API Private Token](https://real-debrid.com/apitoken).

 ## Features

-- clean and modern interface for Real Debrid using HeroUI
+- clean and modern interface for Real-Debrid using HeroUI
 - fast and responsive web app
 - basic library managment
-- search torrent using `BT4G` API
+- search torrent using `BT4G`
 - convert torrent files to magnet links using `Tor2Magnet`
 - mobile UI

+Anti-Features

 ## Deploy to Cloudflare